awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. Choose **Allow**\.

-For more information, see [Configuring CloudWatch Logs Monitoring with the Console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/send-cloudtrail-events-to-cloudwatch-logs.html#send-cloudtrail-events-to-cloudwatch-logs-console) in the *AWS CloudTrail User Guide*\.
+For more information, see [Configuring CloudWatch Logs monitoring with the console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/send-cloudtrail-events-to-cloudwatch-logs.html#send-cloudtrail-events-to-cloudwatch-logs-console) in the *AWS CloudTrail User Guide*\.

 ## 2\.5 – Ensure AWS Config is enabled<a name="securityhub-cis-controls-2.5"></a>